lar1nd/lar1evd/README.md

 a presentation, I would suggest using matplotlib to export the image as a PDF file!

+I plan to have an 'export to PDF' option in the main 2D event display in the future where it will use matplotlib to perform the export.

 ### The 3D view

 You can use the scroll wheel to zoom in and out, the left-click to